Atharva-C/Atharva-C/README.md

 - I'm a final year Undergraduate **Pimpri Chinchwad college of Engineering**

-- I'm currently doing DSA

-- I also take keen interest in Web development and AI-ML
+- I take keen interest in Web development and AI-ML

 - Ask me about anything, would love to help.